btbacker/terminal-reference/README.md

 4. Make sure to stop all processes
 5. Go back to Terminal and run your ruby code again

-## Error: Unable to run shotgun & bundle excec not working
+## Error: Unable to run shotgun & bundle exec not working
-1. Gem uninstall rack
+1. In terminal try `Gem uninstall rack`
 2. Follow prompt to remove version of rack that doesn’t work with sinatra

 ## Error: Localhost not working